Hell in a Cell (2020): Storylines

 The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At Clash of Champions, Roman Reigns defeated Jey Uso to retain the Universal Championship after Jey's injured brother Jimmy Uso threw in the towel to stop Reigns from repeatedly assaulting Jey and forcing him to acknowledge Reigns as the Tribal Chief of the Anoaʻi family.
 Although Jey refused, Jimmy reluctantly acknowledged Reigns as the Tribal Chief following the match.
 On the following SmackDown, a celebration ceremony was held to crown Reigns as the Tribal Chief.
 Reigns, however, refused to be named as such due to Jey not acknowledging him and Reigns called out Jey for a talk.
 After Jey continued to glance at the Universal Championship, Reigns gave Jey another title shot at Hell in a Cell with "the highest stakes of any match in WWE history", which Jey accepted.
 The match was confirmed as a Hell in a Cell match the next day.
 The following week, Reigns stated he wanted to hear Jey say "I quit", turning the match into the first-ever "I Quit" match contested inside the Hell in a Cell structure.
 On the October 23 episode, after The Usos tricked Reigns, which resulted in Jey attacking Reigns, Reigns declared that after he would make Jey say "I quit", Jey and Jimmy would have to take orders and acknowledge Reigns as The Tribal Chief or The Usos and their immediate families would be exiled from the Anoaʻi family.

 At SummerSlam, Drew McIntyre defeated Randy Orton to retain the WWE Championship.
-Orton earned himself a rematch for the title at Clash of Champions, where McIntyre retained once more and this time in an ambulance match.
+Orton earned himself a rematch for the title at Clash of Champions, where McIntyre retained once more, this time in an ambulance match.
 During that match, several legends whom Orton attacked over the past few months returned to seek their own vengeance against Orton, including Big Show, Christian, Shawn Michaels, and Ric Flair, who drove the ambulance.
 Although McIntyre celebrated with the legends on the following Raw, Orton attacked all of the legends backstage in their private lounge before the end of the show.
-The following week, Orton challenged McIntyre to a Hell in a Cell match for the title at the namesake pay-per-view, which McIntyre accepted.
+The following week, Orton challenged McIntyre to a Hell in a Cell match for the title at the namesake event, which McIntyre accepted.